ComradDoge/DogeEU4/README.md

 Fixes
 - Italy Disaster not applying new reform
 - Added localisation for crownland_level_#.
+- France cores added to vanilla bookmark
+- Teutonos Brothers of the sword tweaked

 Balance
 - Saudi Arabian formable 3rd Idea changed from missionary to 15% cavalry combat